loganx-26x/Weather-Prediction/README.md

 # Weather-Prediction
 A web-based weather application in JavaScript.
 Implemented functionality to retrieve and display current weather conditions for various locations worldwide.
+Used OpenWeather's API to retrieve weather data and customized it for integration in the web-application Implemented a feature to enhance the user experience by adding a dynamic image generator.
+The system selects an image based on the city the user is searching for, providing a more visually engaging experience.